peregrine-cms/peregrine-toolbox-explore/README.md

         $ docker run --name peregrine-toolbox --network host -it --rm -v $(pwd):/peregrine peregrinecms/peregrine-toolbox

-5. At this point, you should be in the Peregrine Toolbox shell.
+4. At this point, you should be in the Peregrine Toolbox shell.
 Now, clone the Peregrine projects, by running:

         $ clone

    This will take some time, but it's only required once.

- ## Install Peregrine CMS
+## Install Peregrine CMS with Docker

+In this section, we'll pull another Docker image from DockerHub.
+This image provides a fully configured Peregrine instance.
+If you're an advanced user of Peregrine and already have Peregrine CMS installed, you can skip this section.

-1. Open a terminal window and pull the Peregrine CMS Docker image.
+1. Start Peregrine CMS as a Docker container.

-        $ docker pull peregrinecms/peregrine-cms:develop-sling12

-2. Start Peregrine CMS

         $ docker run --name peregrine-cms -it --rm -p 8080:8080 peregrinecms/peregrine-cms:develop-sling12

-3. Open a browser and visit http://localhost:8080.
+2. Open a browser and visit http://localhost:8080.
 Log in with `admin` / `admin`.

 Congratulations, you have a full Peregrine development system running.
 Let's use the Toolbox to deploy the code.